-After groggily waking up at 5:15 in the morning – before even a bird had appeared in the sky – I was ready to leave and reach our Hot Air Balloon flight station, some 30 kilometres away from the place where I was staying, at Agonda, South Goa.
-I’d barely slept the night before, because I was so excited.
-After all, the idea of flying in basket, led by a 10 meter giant balloon – the first ever method of flight, created by man, was quite a celebration.
+After groggily waking up at 5:15 in the morning – before even the birds woke up – I was ready to leave and reach our Hot Air Balloon flight station, some 30 kilometres away from the place where I was staying, at Agonda beach, in South Goa.
+I’d barely slept the night before because I was so excited.
+After all, the idea of flying in a basket, led by a 10 meter giant balloon – the first ever method of flight created by man, was quite a celebration.

 It had been two weeks, since I was travelling in Goa.
-I had experienced some amazing night life, eaten some great food, had even explored a World War II ship, buried underwater – but this was something unusual.
+I had experienced some amazing nightlife, eaten some great food, had even explored a World War II ship, while scuba diving underwater – but this was something unusual.
 It was, by far, the most unique and highly unfrequented experience among tourists, visiting Goa.

-What makes flying in a Hot Air Balloon flight wonderful, is the uncertainty.
+What makes flying in a Hot Air Balloon flight wonderful, is the uncertainty of the flight.
 Right from the take off to the landing, everything is ambiguous.
 As flights are completely dependent upon weather, a decision to delay or even cancel them can come minutes before the actual take-off.
 You can moreover not guarantee, in which direction the balloon is going to proceed.
-Sure you have a little control on the elevation and the direction, one strong wind can still take you pretty much anywhere.
+Sure you have a little control over the elevation and the direction, one strong wind can still take you pretty much anywhere.

 We flew for about 40 minutes, passing through traditional Goan houses and thousands upon thousands of palm trees standing perfectly erect.
 The ariel views of the city, from up over 2000 feet, were surprizingly dramatic.